Is It OK to Drink Expired Milk?

 Explanation

-Milk date labels are quality indicators, not strict safety deadlines.
+Milk date labels are quality indicators, not strict safety deadlines—the same principle applies to eating food after expiration dates in general.
 Properly stored milk (at 40°F or below) typically remains good for 5-7 days past the printed date.
 The dates are conservative to ensure stores sell milk at peak freshness.

 To determine if milk is still good, use your senses.
 Spoiled milk has a distinctly sour or unpleasant odor, even when cold.
 It may also appear lumpy, curdled, or have an unusual color.
 Fresh milk should smell neutral or slightly sweet.